 - 92% of B2B marketers are using short articles and blog posts in their content strategy.
 (Content Marketing Institute)

-- 66% of B2B buyers in the US discover the products from the search results on the internet.
+- 66% of B2B buyers in the US discover products through search results on the internet.
 (Backlinko)

 - Around 79% of B2B marketers consider blog posts an effective way to share SEO content, reach customers, and strengthen brand awareness.
 (DigitalSilk)

-- Businesses in the SaaS space that publish original research see an 18.7% increase in SEO traffic.
+- B2B businesses in the SaaS space that publish original research see an 20.9% improvement in Google top 10 rankings.
 (StrataBeat)

-- The top objective for B2B marketers in 2025 is to build more brand awareness.
+- The top objective for B2B marketers in 2025 was to build more brand awareness.
 (SageFrog)

 eCommerce SEO Statistics